 - Social Studies

 Passing the four GED® tests is widely accepted for furthering your studies and career.
 The College's Testing Center offers the GED® tests at regularly scheduled days and times.
-The Testing Center can be reached by dialing 425-388-9288.
+The Testing Center can be reached at 425-388-9288.

 Benefits to acquiring a GED® Certificate

-- Having a GED® Certificate is accepted by most employers as an equivalent to a high school diploma.
+- A GED® is accepted by most employers as an equivalent to a high school diploma.

-- It is accepted by most college admissions officers.
+- A GED® accepted by most college admissions officers.

-- A level of learning that meets or exceeds the performance of the top two thirds of U.S high school graduates if you acquire the GED®.
+- Earning a GED® demonstrates a level of learning that meets or exceeds the performance of the top two thirds of U.S high school graduates.

 EvCC GED® preparation classes are located throughout Snohomish County.
 There are locations at Everett Community College, Tulalip College Center in Marysville, Park Place Middle School in Monroe and Weston High School in Arlington.

-If you have additional questions about General Education Development, review the frequently asked questions (FAQs).
+If you have additional questions about GED® classes see the frequently asked questions (FAQs).